Karbivio/SchizoFrolic/README.md

 3. 'Underage' kink is considered to apply to characters aged 16 or above; 'ageplay' kink is considered to apply to characters aged 16 or below.
 4. 'Older characters' and 'younger characters' kink preferences are interpreted as age difference of 8+ years.
 5. Comparison results will get faster over time, as more and more character data is cached.
 6. If you have a species-fluid character (e.g. you play both your character as both a human and an anthro), you can indicate this by setting your **species** in your character profile in the following ways.
-F-List Rising will then score you against the best fitting type.
+Frolic will then score you against the best fitting type.
     * Human or tiger
     * Human, tiger, or dragon
     * Anthro (Horse or Tiger)